n-otter/MPH/README.md

-<a href=""Here</a< we illustrate how to build a chain complex, and then how to compute a minimal presentation of the first homology for the bifiltration in Example  3.24 in HOST.
+<a href="https://github.com/n-otter/MPH/blob/master/first_example">Here</a> we illustrate how to build a chain complex, and then how to compute a minimal presentation of the first homology for the bifiltration in Example  3.24 in HOST.

 ## Hilbert function and series, local cohomology.

+<a href="https://github.com/n-otter/MPH/blob/master/hilbert">Here</a> we show how one can compute the Hilbert function and series, and display the Hilbert function as a table.

 ## Rank.